Ornithologist/hashmap_with_chaining/README.md

 , or simply type ```make``` to run the test script.

 ## Limitation
 Depending on the system, the collision of keys may vary.
 For example, on 64-bit system, when _size_ is 3, "foo" and "foo3" collides.
-As a potential improvement, the prehashing step described in __idx__ of [hashmap.py](https://github.com/Ornithologist/hashmap_with_chaining/blob/master/hashmap.py) may change to other hashing mechanism.
+As a potential improvement, the prehashing step described in the "__idx__" function of [hashmap.py](https://github.com/Ornithologist/hashmap_with_chaining/blob/master/hashmap.py) may change to other hashing mechanism.

 This implementation is done with fixed-size hashmap in mind.
 In the situation where fixed-size is no longer a hard requirement, we can further improve the search performance of this _Hashmap_ by using open addressing.
 However, user needs to specify a _load_factor_ argument to prevent clustering.